 The Georgia Association of Woodturners (GAW) presents its annual “Turning Southern Style” symposium.
 This year’s event will again be held at the Dalton Convention Center in Dalton, GA.
-With our impressive slate of demonstrators, a large group of vendors, and a great facility, this promises to be one of the largest, most informative and enjoyable symposiums in our 23 year history.
+With our slate of all-star demonstrators, a large group of vendors, and a great facility, this promises to be one of the largest, most informative and enjoyable symposiums in our 24 year history.

 Dinner tickets are $17.50 each.
 CASH bar available.
 No cost for attending the sessions.

 Dalton Convention Center